-Under RISLA’s Income Base Repayment Plan (IBR), the amount required to be repaid each month is based on the Adjusted Gross Income (AGI) and family size of both the primary borrower and co-borrower.
+Under RISLA’s Income-Based Repayment Plan (IBR), the amount required to be repaid each month is based on the Adjusted Gross Income (AGI) and family size of both the primary borrower and co-borrower.
 If either borrower is married and files a joint federal tax return with their spouse, the AGI includes both the borrower’s income and their spouse’s income.
 The annual IBR repayment amount is 15 percent of the difference between the primary borrower’s AGI and 150 percent of the Department of Health and Human Services (HHS) Poverty Guideline for the family size and state.
 In addition, 15 percent of the difference between the co-borrower’s AGI and 150 percent of the HHS Poverty Guideline for the co borrower family size and state.
 The primary borrower and the co-borrower IBR repayment amounts are added together to determine the total IBR annual payments.
 This amount is then divided by 12 to get the monthly IBR payment amount.
-Income-based repayment is based on the adjusted gross income during the prior tax year.
+Income-Based Repayment is based on the adjusted gross income during the prior tax year.

 Certain borrowers may have multiple co borrowers on their loans.
 Under those circumstances, RISLA will prorate the borrowers’ income based on the non federal RISLA loan balances between the individual RISLA non-federal loans incurred by the borrower.

 Some co-borrowers may have cosigned on two or more eligible non federal RISLA loans.
 Under those circumstances RISLA will prorate the co-borrower's income based on the loan balances between the non federal RISLA loans incurred by other primary borrowers.
 The minimum monthly payment under the IBR program is $10 per month.

 Sample Monthly Payment Amounts based on Income and Family Sizes